-Palestine is a blue-collar town, with 47.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Palestine is generally considered to be a blue-collar town.
+47.54% of the Palestine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Palestine is a village of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Palestine who work in food service (17.21%), sales jobs (13.93%), and office and administrative support (13.11%).

 The per capita income in Palestine in 2022 was $25,712, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $102,848 for a family of four.
 However, Palestine contains both very wealthy and poor people as well.